Friend-Ship: Music and lyrics

-Hori7on collaborated with Noa of TFN and Haeun of Lapillus for the album.

 Friend-Ship consists of 21 tracks.
 On the album's announcement, Sports Chosun reported that the album's themes center around "the dreams, hopes, and friendship", of the seven members and their fans.
 Leader Vinci described the album as having "endless styles", adding that the album is "dynamic".
 He added that the album shows "the different sides" that the group can offer, adding that the younger members showcase the "brighter side", while the older members showcase the "darker and sexier concepts".
+Jelou Galang of Inquirer, described the album's tracks as having a "welcoming atmosphere".

 The members of Hori7on served as writers to "Mama", the fourth track.
 The album features collaborations from Haeun of Lapillus and Noa of TFN, the latter serving as a producer on the album's opening track, "Meteor".
-Tracks 7 to 13 features collaborations from the individual members of the pre-debut group New:ID, which consists of former contestants from Dream Maker.
+Tracks 7 to 13 features collaborations from the individual members of the pre-debut group New:Id, which consists of former contestants from Dream Maker.

 Songs

 The opening track of the album, "Meteor", is a hip-hop song.
 The second track, "Six7een", is the lead single and has been described as having an "addictive melody".
 "Birthday", the third track, is a "confession song" characterized by a "funky tune.
 The fourth track, "Mama", reconstructs the members' letters to their mothers, expressing their genuine affection for them.
 The fifth track, "How You Feel", was sung in Korean by Jeromy and Marcus, the group's youngest member alongside Haeun, the youngest member of Lapillus.
 The sixth track, "Death or Paradise" was performed by Vinci, Kim, Kyler, Reyster, and Winston, and features a sharp and passionate shuffle rhythm.

-Tracks 7 to 13 are duet songs between a member of Hori7on and a guest singer, most of which are from NewId.
+Tracks 7 to 13 are duet songs between a member of Hori7on and a guest singer, most of which are from New:Id.
 "Bonnie & Clyde" is a duet between Jeromy and Leo of TFN.
 "Light Way" is a tropical-themed duet between Marcus and Noa. "틈" ("Teum"; "Gap"), is a duet between Winston and Jom, with influences of hip-hop, R&B, and pop.
 "Like a Fiction" is a duet between Kim and Macky characterized by a sweet melody.
 "Ready to Burn" is a pop duet between Vinci and Thad, characterized through the sounds of a synthesizer.
 "Silhouette" is a duet between Kyler and Wilson characterized by guitar and bass sounds.
 "Cost", the final duet track, is a hip-hop duet between Reyster and Josh L.

 Tracks 14 to 20 are original songs previously performed on Dream Maker.
 The first of the six tracks, "Take My Hand", served as the series' signal song.
 Tracks 15 to 17, "Tiger", "Hit Me", and "Odd Eye", were previously performed as part of a "mission" to launch an original K-pop song.
 The latter three tracks—"Dash", "Lovey Dovey", and "Salamat"—were previously released as promotional singles prior to the group's debut.